VRvinny/dotfiles/README.md

     I             I E  E
     C I T E H T S E A

+Running \[i3-gaps, compton, polybar, i3-lock\] + various other repos to fix and get things to work on my laptop

 TO DO:
 Add screenshots (gifs too?) to show off the sweet setup